 If you had a year to eat your way around the city, you might get a decent overview of the culinary kaleidoscope that is 21st century London.

 For delicious and inexpensive places to eat, the aromatic curry houses of Brick Lane and the global melee of Borough Market are a good place to start.
 The city is also home to nearly 4,000 pubs — most of which serve up cost-effective traditional British fare.
 Not all of them are great; look for the ones hosting plenty of local workers at lunchtime and you’ll know you’re onto a good thing!

 There’s certainly no shortage of opportunities in London to indulge in some posh nosh.
 Celebrity star power draws diners to the perennial Ivy and the establishments of Gordon Ramsay, Marco Pierre White and Jamie Oliver.
 For cocktails, dreams and jaw dropping views, frock up and head to the OXO Tower Bar and Brasserie — but be warned: you’ll pay for the privilege.

-For a slightly more affordable taste of the high life, visit the amazing Harrods Food Hall and create your own couture culinary experience.
+For a slightly more affordable taste of the high life, pick up some supplies at the amazing Harrods Food Hall.

 From budget boho to classic couture, London is the style capital of the world.

 Harrods heads the list for top end retail therapy, but spread the love (and the cash) to other places like Harvey Nichols or the luxury-lined Bond Street.
 And don’t worry, window shoppers are welcome, so go for the experience — even if you have to leave empty-handed!

 For antiques, jewellery and knick-knacks, the jumble of stalls at Portobello Road Markets in Notting Hill more than live up to their reputation.